Is one of your older children about to go on a gap year overseas, or take part in an Erasmus, or study abroad scheme?

 An under 18s travel insurance policy should cover the basics:

-Plus, if your child has any pre-existing medical conditions remember to declare them upfront when you buy the policy, otherwise your insurer may not pay out if you have to make a claim.
+Plus, if they have any pre-existing medical conditions remember to declare them upfront when you buy the policy, otherwise your insurer may not pay out if you have to make a claim.

-If your child is travelling within Europe, make sure they have a free European Health Insurance Card (EHIC).
+If your teen is travelling within Europe, make sure they have a free European Health Insurance Card (EHIC).

 It isn’t a substitute for insurance, but it will cover them if they need state-provided healthcare or medical treatment in any European Economic Area (EEA) country or in Switzerland.